nietsmmar/profile_wheel/README.md

 # profile_wheel

-Create your customized profile wheel.
+Flutter package to help you create your customized profile wheel.
+There are many options available to customize the wheel.
+The following example only covers the required parameters.
+But it is possible to set all colors/shades etc.

 ![alt text](https://github.com/nietsmmar/profile_wheel/blob/main/lib/example.gif "Example
  screenshot")